Some Special Shows 4 U

 The Some Special Shows 4 U tour was a co-headlining concert tour by Canadian musicians Drake and PartyNextDoor, in support of their collaborative album, Some Sexy Songs 4 U (2025).
-The tour commenced on July 11, 2025, in London, and concluded on September 23, in Hamburg, consisting of 37 shows.
+The tour, which is Drake's sixth co-headlining tour and PartyNextDoor's second, commenced on July 11, 2025, in London, and concluded on September 23, in Hamburg, consisting of 37 shows.

 Background

 In February 2025, Drake embarked on the Anita Max Win Tour in Oceania; however, due to scheduling issues and the release of Drake and PartyNextDoor's collaborative album, Some Sexy Songs 4 U, the final four dates of the tour were postponed and are set to be rescheduled.
 Later that month, Drake was announced as the headliner for all three nights of Wireless Festival in London that same year.
 All tickets for the festival sold out within minutes, setting the record for the fastest sale of tickets in festival history.

 On June 3, the Some Special Shows 4 U Tour was announced for Europe, with tickets available for initial presale on June 4, and general sale on June 6.
 An extra date in Manchester, Birmingham, Zurich, Cologne, Amsterdam, Berlin, and Munich, as well as two extra dates in Assago (Milan), were added on June 5, due to extreme demand.
 On June 18, an extra Manchester date was added for August 4.
 The tour marks Drake's first live performances in Italy.

 On July 21, the August 9 show in Zurich was cancelled, due to issues with existing venue renovations and expected setup timelines for Drake's staging.
 Six days later, it was announced that the July 28 show in Manchester will be rescheduled to August 5, with the tour citing unforeseen ferry schedule and travel logistics.
 On August 1, it was announced that the August 7 show in Antwerp was pushed back one day, with a spokesperson for Drake again citing issues with travel logistics.